sectalks/sectalks.github.io/online-ninja-night.md

 menu: no
 ---

-#What

-Online Ninja Night is similar to the Ninja Night but we team up and play it online.
+Online Ninja Night is similar to the [Ninja Night](/formats) but we team up and play it online.
+Online Ninja Night is great way to team up with SecTalks members in other cities.

-#Why

-Because Ninja Nights are cool and we want to play it more often!
-Also we can get a chance to team up with SecTalks members in other cities.

-# When
+#When

-19 September 2015 at 11am AEST
+NN0x00: 19 September 2015 at 11am AEST

 #Where